 By the time Bare Trees appeared in 1972, Fleetwood Mac seemed to be largely a spent force, at least in Britain and Europe, although they always managed to keep a grassroots following in the States throughout their many early-'70s lineup changes.
 Apart from the ever-present rhythm section of Mick Fleetwood and John McVie (good job, considering the band's name), the only member still present from their Peter Green glory days was guitarist Danny Kirwan, who only lasted a matter of months following its release himself.
-The music was the usual blues-based style that the band's fans had come to expect, with no hint yet of the smooth AOR-isms that were ushered in by their new American contingent a mere three years later; I don't know how fans rate this album, but it sounds perfectly respectable to me, although with little of the spark of their earlier material.
+The music was the usual blues-based style that the band's fans had come to expect, with no hint yet of the smooth AOR-isms that were ushered in by their new American contingent a mere three years later; I don't know how fans rate this album, but it sounds perfectly respectable to me, albeit with little of the spark of their earlier material.

 The Perfect Kellulight (1998, 45.22) **½/T½

 There You Go (False You)

 Flick released a self-titled EP in 1997 (originally released independently, as Booger.
 Tasteful), containing one Mellotron track (flutes on One Hundred Days, from Brad Jones), but the only full release I've heard by them is the first of their two albums, The Perfect Kellulight, from a year later and no, I don't know what it means, either.
 The music seems to fall into that grey, no-man's land known as 'modern rock' or somesuch, otherwise known as 'sub-Radiohead', with that rather whiny vocal style and a defiantly 'down' approach to their songwriting.